soi-20/brains/_posts/2018-06-08-cool-startup.md

 # For Founder

-Don't listen to Great investor advice isn’t good for building a great product.
+Great investor's advice isn’t good for building a great product.

-But, great investor is very good for optimizing and scaling a working business.
-The only people whose advice to an entrepreneur is worth heeding are those who have worked at a startup.
-And most VCs haven’t done that, so 99.9% they give stupid advice.
+99.9% VCs give stupid advice.

 Work on a problem that has an immediately useful solution, but has enormous potential for growth.